Smart Technology is Changing Home Security

 With many of these smart locks, users can download an app to manage accessibility settings.
 You can program these locks to automatically open as you approach your home, and you can set different types of events that will cause the locks to automatically engage.
 Most of them also have logging features that can tell you who is accessing your doors, and at what times.

 What makes these systems so powerful is that they can all connect together with your smart home to help provide better security.
 Once all of the systems are connected, they can collect data that can then be analyzed using machine learning.

 With this type of artificial intelligence, your security system can study and learn from your daily patterns and the normal activities that occur on the property.
-If it detects anything that is suspicious or out of the ordinary, it can then send you an alert or notify an off-site security professional.
+If it detects anything that is suspicious or out of the ordinary, it can then send you an alert or notify off-site security professionals.